Practical Example: Building the 5th Edition SRD

 Let's take a step back and look at what we did.

-So, in English, this condition set says "IF Acrobatics Is Proficient = Checked/True".
-If we added another condition (like if Acrobatics > 0), then the "And" operation would make the result read as "If Acrobatics Is Proficient = Checked/True AND Acrobatics > 0".
+So, in English, this condition set says "IF ALL OF: Acrobatics Is Proficient = true".
+If we added another condition (like if Acrobatics > 0), then in place of "1 CONDITION", we'd see a drop down for "AND"/"OR" — to determine how to combine our conditions.
+The "And" operation, for example, would make the result read as "If Acrobatics Is Proficient = Checked/True AND Acrobatics > 0".

 For more details on how Condition Sets work, check out the Guide on Bonuses and The Bonus Editor.